The heart of the association is in giving back to our community. Current volunteer opportunities are listed below.

 What is your obligation as a member of the Disaster Response Team?

-One hour of online training followed by two hours of classroom training conducted by the Red Cross.
+One hour of online training is followed by two hours of classroom training conducted by the Red Cross.
 Once training is complete, your name will be added to a volunteer roster at the Red Cross of Central Texas.
 In the event of an emergency at a multi-family rental housing community, our team of trained volunteers will be contacted to help in response efforts.
 There is no obligation to help when called, but the hope is you will be trained and ready to go when help is needed most.

 AISD Back to School Bash Backpack Stuffing